Slav (Israeli settlement): History

 Slav was founded as a paramilitary Nahal settlement in 1980.
 The settlement was named after the bird that the Israelites ate in the desert during the Exodus from Egypt.

-In 1982, with the signing of the Israel-Egypt Peace Treaty and subsequent withdrawal from the Sinai Peninsula, Slav became a transit camp of former residents evicted from Sinai and temporary home to the Midreshet Hadarom girl's seminary.
+In 1982, with the signing of the Israel-Egypt Peace Treaty and subsequent withdrawal from the Sinai Peninsula, Slav became a transit camp of former residents evicted from Sinai and temporary home to the Midreshet Hadarom girls' seminary.
 At the beginning of the 90's, the location was divided into a military base and a residential civilian area with several families.
 In 2001, a small group of people including staff and students of the nearby 'Otzem' pre-military preparatory school in Bnei Atzmon moved to settle the village and strengthen its numbers.

-Unilateral disengagement

-The 12 families of Slav left their homes on August 21, 2005, as part of Israel's unilateral disengagement plan.
-The houses were destroyed and the area was abandoned.
+The residents of Slav were evicted by the Israel Defense Forces on 20 August 2005, as part of Israel's unilateral disengagement plan.
+The houses were destroyed by 24 August and the area was abandoned.